Date: Tuesday 10th April - 29th May

 Over the eight weeks of the program, the practices help you to:

-notice the times when you are at risk of getting caught in old habits of mind that re-activate downward mood spirals or rachet up anxiety levels.
+- notice the times when you are at risk of getting caught in old habits of mind that re-activate downward mood spirals or ratchet up anxiety levels.

 Effects of developing mindfulness include;

 - Lasting decreases in physical and psychological symptoms

 - An increased ability to relax

 - Reductions in pain levels and an enhanced ability to cope with pain that may not go away

 - An ability to cope more effectively with both short and long-term stressful situations.

 - Increased ability to manage anxiety and depression and/or low mood